 A pension is generally considered to be one of the best ways to save for retirement.
 We offer a choice of pension products designed to meet your needs.

 An intermediary, such as a financial adviser, can talk you through the pension options we offer.

 It's important to remember that you don't have to make any decisions on your own - there's lots of help available.

-For more information, please speak to your intermediary if you have one, or find out more about the services they offer if you don't.
+For more information, please speak to your intermediary or financial adviser if you have one, or find out more about the services they offer if you don't.

 Although there is no fixed term, you should be prepared to invest for at least five years, ideally longer and don’t tie yourself to a fixed end date.

 If investing in a pension plan, you won’t be able to access your money until age 55 at the earliest.